ZiggyCreatures/FusionCache/docs/NamedCaches.md

 # 📛 Named Caches

-Just like with the standard [named http clients](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-7.0#named-clients) in .NET, with FusionCache it is possible to have multiple named caches.
+Just like with the standard [named http clients](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-7.0#named-clients) in .NET, with FusionCache it's possible to have multiple named caches.

 Thanks to the native [builder](DependencyInjection.md) support, it's very easy to configure different caches identified by different names.